 The Horn of Africa, aptly named for its shape, hosts four African countries: Ethiopia, Somalia, Djibouti, and Eritrea.
-Located along the top ridge of this geological curve is Eritrea, a country that is home to 3.5 million people and territory of an existential water crisis.
+Located along the top ridge of this geological curve is Eritrea.
+The country is home to 3.5 million people and is the territory of an existential water crisis.

-It is assumed that the closing was due to the lack of resources or from the prolonged drought that threatens the country for so long.
-Eritrea remains notoriously guarded against media and questioning by not only the outside world but also by the people that call the country home.
+People assume the closing was due to the lack of resources caused by the prolonged drought that threatens the country for so long.
+Eritrea remains notoriously guarded against media and questioning by not only the outside world but also by its people.

-While this affects the lives of millions of people, water poverty is a challenge faced daily by many Eritreans, the cause of which is complex, from hydrogeological processes to political management and even war.
-For Eritrea, the answers are not simple, and with political unrest a staple in its history, it has not prioritized the management of food and water, and the citizens are paying the price.
+While this affects the lives of millions of people, water poverty is a challenge faced daily by many Eritreans.
+The Eritrea water crisis and poverty have complex causes, from hydrogeological processes to political management and war.
+For Eritrea, the answers are not simple.
+With political unrest as a staple in its history, the country has not prioritized the management of food and water.
+Today, the citizens are paying the price.

 Eritrea: A Country of Its Own

-For 30 years, the country was governed by its neighbor Ethiopia.
-During this time, Ethiopia annexed Eritrea leading to unrest in the country and instigating a war of independence; while the war was won and freedom gained in 1991 the aftermath and consequences of war remain with a widespread economic loss of infrastructure and livestock.
+For 30 years, Ethiopia governed Eritrea.
+Ethiopia annexed its neighbor, which led to unrest in the country and sparked a war for independence.
+While Eritrea won the war and gained its freedom in 1991, the conflict’s aftermath and consequences translate today into widespread economic loss of infrastructure and livestock.

-These events are the catalyst for mass migration, where between 1995 and 2019 over 1.5million people moved from rural to urban areas.
+The conflicts were the catalyst for mass migration.
+Between 1995 and 2019 over 1.5 million people moved from rural to urban areas.

-- Many citizens are forced into compulsory military service, and the arable land of Eritrea was deserted.
+- The government forced many citizens into compulsory military service, which led to the desertion of arable land of Eritrea;

 - Most of the population is between 0-14years of age, accounting for 41.12%.

 - 18.59% of the people are 15-24 (the age of enrollment into the military being 15), and shockingly, only 4.51% of the population is over the age of 65.